 As a Tour Guide: I led First Amendment tours at the Newseum from 2017 until the museum closed in 2019.
 Currently, all my tours for 2020 have been postponed due to restrictions for the coronavirus pandemic.

-At this Website: Talking ‘Bout My Generation contains my articles, musings, and photos focusing on the Baby Boom generation (those of us born between 1946 and 1964).
-More specifically you will find items dealing with rock music from the ’50s/’60s/’70s, events and personalities from 1960 to 1980, issues on aging that effect Baby Boomers today, and concerns of contemporary freedoms as specified in the First Amendment that echo those of the Baby Boom era.
+At this Website: Talking ‘Bout My Generation contains my articles, musings, photos, and video podcasts focusing on the Baby Boom generation (those of us born between 1946 and 1964).
+More specifically, you will find items dealing with history, lifestyle, and culture of the Baby Boomers, rock music from the ’50s/’60s/’70s, issues on aging that affect Baby Boomers today, and concerns of free speech as specified in the First Amendment that echo those of the Baby Boom era.